opendocsg/slw-judgments-backfill/2017_SGHC(I)_6/report.md

 **_Issue 7(i) – The Coal Supply Argument_**

 181    The Plaintiffs argue that cl 3.8(b)(iii) of the JV Deed was a condition of the same. [note: 170] We agree.
-In _RDC Concrete Pte Ltd v Sato Kogyo (S) Pte Ltd and another appeal_ [2007] 4 SLR(R) 413 (“ _RDC Concrete_ ”), the CA stated the test for a condition at [97] as follows:
+In _RDC Concrete Pte Ltd v Sato Kogyo (S) Pte Ltd and another appeal_ <span class="citation">[2007] 4 SLR(R) 413</span> (“ _RDC Concrete_ ”), the CA stated the test for a condition at [97] as follows:

  In the second situation (Situation 3(a)), the focus is on the nature of the term breached and, in particular, whether the intention of the parties to the contract was to designate that term as one that is so important that any breach, regardless of the actual consequences of such a breach, would entitle the innocent party to terminate the contract (this is, however, not to say that the consequences of breach are irrelevant inasmuch as the parties have, ex hypothesi , envisaged, in advance, and hypothetically, serious consequences that could ensue in the event of the breach of that particular term).
 In traditional legal terminology, such a term would be termed a “condition”.

  [original emphasis omitted; emphasis added in italics]

 Thus, a condition is a term which parties intended to designate as so important that any breach thereof, regardless of its actual consequences, would entitle the innocent party to terminate the contract.
-In _Man Financial (S) Pte Ltd (formerly known as E D & F Man International (S) Pte Ltd) v Wong Bark Chuan David_ [2008] 1 SLR(R) 663 (“ _Man Financial_ ”), the CA elaborated on the inquiry into ascertaining whether a contractual term is a condition as follows:
+In _Man Financial (S) Pte Ltd (formerly known as E D & F Man International (S) Pte Ltd) v Wong Bark Chuan David_ <span class="citation">[2008] 1 SLR(R) 663</span> (“ _Man Financial_ ”), the CA elaborated on the inquiry into ascertaining whether a contractual term is a condition as follows:

  (a) First, the focus is on ascertaining the contracting parties’ intention by construing the contract, including the relevant term, in the light of the surrounding circumstances: see Man Financial at [161] and [174].